 Don’t Stop Mowing

 One of the most common mistakes homeowners make with their property is thinking that grass cutting stops with the warm weather.
 False!
-The best lawn care , in order to ensure your yard springs back to life after the snow melts, is to keep up a regular mowing schedule about every 10 days until the ground is covered by snow.
-Keeping your grass shorter until the final fall days allows it to stay at a healthy length to better survive the frozen months and repair itself come spring.
+The best lawn care , in order to ensure your yard springs back to life after the snow melts.
+Keep up a regular mowing schedule about every 10 days until the ground is covered by snow.
+Keeping your grass shorter until the final fall days allows it to stay at a healthy length to better survive.
+The frozen months and repair itself come spring.